Ninetalesgh/dndcampaign/vault/database/game_rules.md

 - **Armor Class (AC)** -> Your Base AC + DEX.
 You can only have one Base AC, by default that is 10.
 - **Health Points (HP)** -> Your Health, when it drops to 0 you are on the brink of death!
 You can never have more HP than your HP maximum.
 - **Long Rest (LR)** -> 8 Hours of rest (of which ~6 are sleep) to regain all your HP and Spell Slots and everything else that regenerates or refreshes after Long Rests.
-- **Hit Dice** -> Type of dice that represents how tough you are depending on your class.
-You have an amount of Hit Dice equal to your Level.
-You regenerate all your Hit Dice after a Long Rest.
+- **Hit Point Dice** -> Type of dice that represents how tough you are depending on your class.
+You have an amount of HP Dice equal to your Level.
+You regenerate *[Level / 2] (round up)* HP Dice after a Long Rest.
 - **Short Rest (SR)** -> 1 Hour of rest.
-Spend and roll as many Hit Dice as you want to regenerate HP.
+Spend and roll as many HP Dice as you want to regenerate HP, add your CON modifier to each die.
 Some resources regenerate after Short Rests.

 ## Turn Based Play
 While we're not playing Turn Based do what you want, ask the GM anything, role play ahead!